erikhyrkas/snakes/training_data/llama-wiki-2.md

 * Pompeii is considered one of the best-preserved ancient cities.
 * Archaeologists have found over 1,000 skeletons in the city, which helped them learn more about daily life and death during that time period.
 * The city's famous "frozen" moment has given scientists a unique chance to study how people lived, died, and were preserved by volcanic ash.

-**References**

-For further reading on Pompeii:

-* Consult archaeological reports from the National Archaeological Museum in Naples, Italy
-* Read books on ancient Roman history and archaeology

-Note: This article is meant for general readers who want a basic understanding of Pompeii.
-If you need more detailed information or specific research topics, please consult academic sources.
 <end>

 Write a wiki article about Arizona.<start>**Arizona**